‘World’s Sexiest Nurse’ Lauren Drain Shows Off Growing Baby Bump In Sports Bra & Tiny Shorts

 Pregnancy isn’t getting in the way of Lauren Drain’s work out.
 The fitness model, who has been deemed as the “World’s Sexiest Nurse,” shared her intense exercise routine on IGTV.
-The video consisted of clips from Lauren’s recent trip to Bali.
+The video included clips from Lauren’s recent trip to Bali.
 It first showed the registered nurse enjoying herself on a rope swing set over scenic rice patties.
-She wore wearing a white flowing top and bikini bottoms, that showed off her long, lean legs.
+She wore a white flowing top and bikini bottoms that showed off her long, lean legs.
 Lauren was later seen doing squats, bicep curls, lunges, and overhead presses in a PrettyLittleThing green sports bra and tiny black bike shorts.
 The revealing outfit allowed the soon-to-be mother to display her growing baby bump.
-Lauren styled her long blonde hair in a side braid and opted to wear minimal makeup that enhanced her natural beauty.
+Lauren styled her long, blond hair in a side braid and opted to wear minimal makeup that enhanced her natural beauty.

 The video was paired with the song “All Day and Night” by Jax Jones and Madison Beer.